nmezhenskyi/go-rest-api-example/README.md

 # Go REST API Example

-This is a small project that showcases a minimalistic REST API written in Go using only the standard library.
-It aims to show core concepts of Go.
+This project showcases a minimalistic REST API written in Go using only the standard library.
+It serves as an overview of core Go concepts.

 The program relies on a custom router, in-memory storage, and `net/http` package.
 The purpose of this API is to manage the resource *Wine*.